 The other thing Miller decides is how wide to make the entire picture.
 “I usually choose 50 or 60 degrees, which emulates a typical snapshot,” he explained.
 “This determines how much space the planet takes up in the final picture.”

 Miller says he’s always loved astronomy.
-“It helped to grow up in the Sputnik and Mercury program days, when you couldn't open your eyes without seeing something about rockets,” he writes.
+“It helped to grow up in the Sputnik and Mercury program days, when you couldn't open your eyes without seeing something about rockets,” he wrote.
 But an “utter ineptitude with math” led him to pursue his interest via a different path: art.
-For five years he was the art director at the National Air & Space Museum.
+For five years he was the art director at the National Air and Space Museum.

-Miller likens the work of being a space artist to the crafts of forensic and paleontological arts, both of which require their practitioners to rely on small bits of information -- bones, fossils, other clues -- to imagine what something once looked like.
-Or, in this case, what it would look like, were the solar system radically different, and Jupiter were our very close neighbor.
+Miller likened the work of being a space artist to the forensic and paleontological arts, both of which require their practitioners to rely on small bits of information—bones, fossils, other clues—to imagine what something once looked like.
+Or, in this case, what it would look like, were the solar system radically different, and Jupiter our very close neighbor.